S2A, a New Modular Builder in California, Leverages Tesla Powerwall

 Rowland, the president, has about 30 years of home construction experience.
 Kuzdas, the CEO, has about 30 years of brokerage experience, having started out selling apartments in Chicago.

-When they studied the modular method of construction — which can turn out stronger buildings faster and cheaper than traditional site-built construction methods — they thought it would be a good idea to form a partnership and build a factory for a new modular product, Kuzdas said.
+When they studied the manufactured and modular method of construction — which can turn out stronger buildings faster and cheaper than traditional site-built construction methods — they thought it would be a good idea to form a partnership and build a factory for a new modular product, Kuzdas said.

 The factory, still under construction, will be completed in two phases.
 The company will complete its first 100,000-square-foot facility in 2019.
 The second facility will open in 2020.
 Both facilities will be located on 18 acres in Menifee, Calif.
 Combined, they’ll produce about 2,000 units per year, Kuzdas said.